When you book an appointment with me, you are asking me to critique your work. In exchange, you are offering to do exactly the same thing for me.

 Both the author and the reader should be aware that this is reader feedback, not editorial feedback.
 The main difference, of course, is that editors are expected to suggest corrections while readers should simply flag them.

-This is a close examination of the first 250 words of Ch.
+This is a close examination of the first 250 words (the first page) of Ch.
 1.

 Option 4 – Ch.
 1 Feedback